-- PBF secretariats consisting of 1-4 staff are integrated in the RCO to strengthen the RC role as part of the UN Development System Reform, raising capacities to analyze and provide strategic coordination and support to the peacebuilding components of the UNSDCFs. - As a whole-system fund 64 per cent of all PBF investments were for joint programmes, of which more than 90 projects were implemented with two agencies and over 75 projects implemented with three agencies. - The PBF eligibility process whereby a country submits its peacebuilding priorities to the Secretary-General, contributes to the analysis a of the CCA and is integrated into the UNSDCF, whenever possible.
+PBF secretariats consisting of 1-4 staff are integrated in the RCO to strengthen the RC role as part of the UN Development System Reform, raising capacities to analyze and provide strategic coordination and support to

-THE HUMANITARIAN-DEVELOPMENT-PEACEBUILDING INITIATIVE WITH THE UN, WORLD BANK AND THE EUROPEAN UNION
+As a whole-system fund 64 per cent of all PBF investments were for joint programmes, of which more than 90 projects were implemented with two agencies and over 75 projects implemented with three agencies.

+The PBF eligibility process whereby a country submits its peacebuilding priorities to the Secretary-General, contributes to the analysis a of the CCA and is integrated into the UNSDCF, whenever possible.

-- The Secretary-General and World Bank President signed a joint Partnership Framework for Crisis-Affected Situations in 2017 with the PBSO as the Secretariat for the partnership. - In 2019, PBSO took stock of the early results and launched the Humanitarian-Development-Peacebuilding and Partnership (HDPP) Facility, hosted under the PBF to expand on the pilot initiative. - The HDPP Facility provides grants up to \$400,000 for priority prevention and transition countries and supports multi-country UN-WB policy engagement on risk analysis and SSR/justice. - Notable country-based achievements: - In Cameroon, the formulation of share recovery and peacebuilding priorities helped the country access the World Bank's Refugee and Host Community window to support displacement-affected communities in the North and unlock a Development Policy Loan. - o In Tunisia, joint missions resulted in a risk mitigation strategy for youth inclusion. - o In Yemen, a staff-secondment from the World Bank to the Special Representative of the Secretary-General's office enabled to advance strategic and operational collaboration in support of transition.
+The Secretary-General and World Bank President signed a joint Partnership Framework for Crisis-Affected Situations in

+In 2019, PBSO took stock of the early results and launched the Humanitarian-Development-Peacebuilding and o In Yemen, a staff-secondment from the World Bank to the Special Representative of the Secretary-General's office enabled to advance strategic and operational collaboration in support of transition.

+The HDPP Facility provides grants up to \$400,000 for priority prevention and transition countries and supports he PBF recognizes its central role in contributing to the knowledge base on what works and what doesn't when supporting conflict-affected communities.
+The Fund placed a premium on learning and accountability, and adapted its monitoring and evaluation approach to better measure the impact of its investments at global, country and project levels.
+The strength of its M&E approach has yielded important results, as evidenced by an A+ rating from the United Kingdom's annual review process for all three years of the 2017-2019 Strategic Plan.

+--o In Cameroon, the formulation of share recovery and peacebuilding priorities helped the country access the World Bank's Refugee and Host Community window to support displacement-affected communities in the North